lfmnovaes/nextjs-pokedex/README.md

   <h1 align="center">NextJS Pokedex</h1>

   <p align="center">
-    A small NextJS project that gather data from <a href="https://pokeapi.co/">PokéAPI</a> and server-side render with the Static Site Generation feature from NextJS.
+    A small NextJS project that gathers data from <a href="https://pokeapi.co/">PokéAPI</a> and uses the server-side render feature from NextJS.
     <br />
     <a href="https://github.com/lfmnovaes/nextjs-pokedex/wiki"><strong>Explore the docs »</strong></a>
     <br />